Wheeling University: Academics

+Wheeling University is accredited by the Higher Learning Commission.

-In honor of former professor Fr.
-Stephen J. Laut, S.J., the university offers the Laut Honors Program.
+In honor of former professor Stephen J. Laut, the university offers the Laut Honors Program.
 Throughout each school year, members of the program meet to discuss and study material related to that year's theme.
 At the conclusion of a student's sophomore year, students who have successfully completed the Laut program are invited to join the Ignatian Honors Seminar, a more rigorous program for which only six juniors and six seniors are selected.

-Wheeling encourages all students to become actively involved in research in their desired fields.
-In many fields, seniors are required to complete a thesis or capstone project.
-In addition, students are actively encouraged to participate in the annual Student Research and Scholarship Symposium, in which students present research done over the past academic year.

 Graduate programs

-Wheeling University's Center for Professional and Graduate Studies offers five graduate programs, a Master of Business Administration; Master of Accountancy; Master of Science in Nursing; Master of Science in Organizational Leadership; and a Doctor of Physical Therapy.
+Wheeling University's Center for Professional and Graduate Studies offers five graduate programs, a Master of Business Administration; a Master of Accountancy; a Master of Science in Nursing; a Master of Science in Organizational Leadership; and a Doctor of Physical Therapy.

 The Center for Professional and Graduate Studies offers a Bachelor of Arts in Organizational Leadership and Development (BOLD) and a Master of Science in Organizational Leadership (MSOL).
 These are adult education programs that meet once a week in the evening.

-Clifford M. Lewis, S.J.
 Appalachian Institute

 Founded in September 2002, The Appalachian Institute is a pastoral and academic response of Wheeling University to the Appalachian bishops’ pastoral letters, This Land is Home to Me (1975 - on power and powerlessness in Appalachia) and At Home in the Web of Life (1995 - on sustainability).
 Focused on advocacy, culture, education, research and service through the mode of immersion, as matters of social justice, the Appalachian Institute grounds its mission as a responsible and sustainable partner for the university and the Diocese of Wheeling-Charleston invigorating the Catholic social mission as an available instrument of Catholic social teaching, and as a positive force for growing sustainable relationships with community partners locally, nationwide & internationally.
 The Appalachian Institute at Wheeling University has focused on issues such as Appalachian health, hope, education, economic and energy development, and issues related to coal impoundment, conducting research and producing exhibits regarding these issues.

 In 2010, the university hosted the Ignatian Solidarity Network Spring Teach-In, which focused on issues of environmental sustainability and stewardship.
 In September 2010, the Appalachian Institute held its second annual Appalachian Film Festival.

 Institute for the Study of Capitalism and Morality

 As a result of a donation from BB&T, in 2006 the university became home to the Institute for the Study of Capitalism and Morality.
 According to its website, the Institute desires to study the roles of capitalism in a free society.
 The institute also promotes research and essay competitions, forums and debates, and a lecture series.
-Lecturers for the 2007–2008 school year included Thomas Woods and Doug Bandow.
-In 2011, the ISCM welcomed former BB&T CEO John A. Allison IV to campus.